sirsquidness/ffu-deploy-notes/README.md

 # DO: set your DHCP server to provide the TFTP server address and bootfilename to point to one of the above files
 ```

+## Notes on how it works

+In custom building iPXE, we are able to embed a config file in it.
+This saves a bunch of complexity in the DHCP server configuration. iPXE allows us to boot from HTTP servers, including from `.wim` files.

+The `wimboot` package extends iPXE to support booting from `.wim` files.
+Instead of using MDT or ADK or other big fat silly Windows packages to inject a single file in to the `boot.wim`, we use the `wimboot` package to overlay the script file we want.
+This means (except for any drivers we need to inject) we can use an entirely vanilla `boot.wim` file.

+Being that `startnet.cmd` is just a regular old batch file, you could customise it to your hearts content. eg, "Press F in the next 60 seconds to capture an image from this PC or else we'll start automatically imaging this PC".
+Or making it so that deploying an image pulls from a read only share, but capturing an image will ask for username/password to mount the share with so that you don't have to have a globally writable windows share to store the images.
+The only requirement is that the first line of this file is `wpeinit`.

+Likewise, being that the `boot.ipxe` and the `startnet.cmd` files are served by a HTTP server, they could trivially both be dynamically generated. eg, press button to enter imaging mode and the next PC to network boot will auto-capture an image.
+Or having the script poll a backend to post success/failure results.

+Security in this configuration is an afterthought.
+The Windows SMB share is globally writable by anonymous users.
+It is left as an exercise for the reader to lock it down a bit more.